You Are Facing an Unplanned Pregnancy in North Idaho: What Now?

 After thinking about your options, take the necessary steps to protect both your health and your unborn child’s health.
 If you drink alcohol, smoke, or take any type of recreational drugs, stop right away.
 Not only are these habits unhealthful for you, but they can be harmful to the baby.
 Speak to your doctor about any medications you take that can affect your child.
 You should also start taking prenatal vitamins, which contain sufficient amounts of folic acid, an essential nutrient that is important for your child’s development.

 If you feel unusually stressed or depressed during your pregnancy, seek professional help.
-Not only is your life undergoing changes, but many of your body’s hormonal changes can affect your mood.
+Not only is your life-changing, but many of your body’s hormonal changes can affect your mood.
 Don’t let money stop you from seeking help; there are resources available for low-income families.
-When it comes to caring at Real Choices, our pregnancy-related services are no-cost and we can help you work out what services you can access.
+At Real Choices, we offer free pregnancy-related services and can assist you in determining which services are available to you.